jkcg-learning/dataprepviz/README.md

 ## 📊 **Overview**

 **DataPrepViz** is an interactive web application designed to streamline the data preprocessing and augmentation workflow for various data types.
 Built with Streamlit, it offers a user-friendly interface to apply a wide range of transformations to your data, enhancing its quality and suitability for machine learning models.
-Currently focused on **Image** and **Text** data, DataPrepViz is architected to seamlessly extend support to other data types such as **Audio** and **3D** in the future.
+Currently focused on **Image**, **Text**, and **Audio** data, DataPrepViz is architected to seamlessly extend support to other data types such as **3D** in the future.

 ## 🚀 **Features**